dustedmtl/lastu/docs/USERGUIDE.md

 The two modes of operation are free search mode and wordlist mode.
 The free search mode is the default.
 In this mode, any queries are searched directly from the database whenever the they are executed (when the `Query` button or `Enter` key is pressed).
 In contrast, in the wordlist mode only the initial result list is fetched from the database.
 Any queries that are made afterward are made against this set of results.

-The queries work the same for both modes.
-For wordlist mode, there is an additional key `top`.
+The queries work identically in both modes.
+The only exception is that for the wordlist mode, where there is an additional key `top`.
 When this key is used in the query, only the top results (based on frequency) for each lemma/form/pos/feats quartet are shown (e.g. `top = 2` shows top 2 results).

 To get back to the free search mode from the wordlist mode, the user must either open a new empty window with `Shift-Ctrl-N` or a different database with `Ctrl-D`.

-In wordlist mode, there is an additional column `order`, which shows the order (row) of the input words in the wordlist input file.
+In the wordlist mode, there is an additional column `order`, which shows the order (row) of the input words in the wordlist input file.

 ## Limitations